Blueprint development guidelines

 Atomic behavior

 When modeling your blueprint, remember that the execution of a nano contract has atomic behavior.
 If the execution fails, nothing happens.
-If successful, all changes to the contract’s attributes occur, and all actions registered in the calling transaction are executed, thus changing the contract’s balance.
+If successful, all changes to the contract’s attributes occur, and the entire batch of actions is executed, thus changing the contract’s balance.

 Passive behavior

 Like conventional smart contracts, nano contracts are passive.
-They only execute when called through transactions validated on the blockchain.
+They only execute in the context of a call chain triggered by a transaction validated on the blockchain.
 Event-driven logic cannot be implemented in blueprints and must instead be implemented off-chain, in components of integrated systems.

 What's next?